Best Things to Do in Bangkok with Kids

 Best Things to Do at the Indoor Playgrounds

 Harborland is the best of the best in terms of an indoor playground, but the price reflects that!
-About 600 baht/kid ($20 USD).
+About 650 baht/kid ($20 USD).
 It’s great for any age because it has multiple zones for all skill sets.
 It also has many locations around the city.
+The biggest indoor playground in Bangkok is at the ONE BANGKOK Mall next to Lumpini Park.

-2. Ride down the 3 story twisty slide at Playmondo
+35. Ride Down the 3 Story Twisty Slide at Playmondo

 This place is equally as good as Harborland, but it is a little smaller.
 However, the cost is a little cheaper too.
 About 270-370 baht/kid ($8-$10 USD).
 Has a variety of activities and play areas for kids age 1-12 with 4 locations around the city.

-3. Zipline into a ball pit at Kidzoona
+36. Zipline into a Ball Pit at Kidzoona

 Kidzoona is a great indoor playground for ages 1-9 — this is currently our go-to indoor playground!
 There are many locations all over Thailand and mostly at shopping malls.
 Not too expensive for the variety of play areas provided.
 About 200-300 baht/kid (about $6-9 USD).
 My girls like the ball pit, the zip line, and the pretend play area the most.

-4. Evade and shoot the dinosaurs on the Dino Ride at YoYo Land
+37. Evade and Shoot the Dinosaurs on the Dino Ride at YoYo Land

 YoYo Land is a mini-amusement park best for ages 2-12.
-It kind of reminds me of a state fair back home with lots of carnival style rides as well as three indoor play areas included in the low price of 180 baht/kid (about $6 USD).
+It kind of reminds me of a state fair back home with lots of carnival style rides as well as three indoor play areas included in the low price of 150 baht/kid (about $5 USD) if you buy your tickets in advance on Klook.com.
 Did I mention it’s indoors and air-conditioned?
-Yayy!
+Yayy!.

-5. Roam through the wooden treehouse maze at Playville
+38. Roam through the Wooden Treehouse Maze at Playville

 This indoor playground feels more upscale and is in the popular Thong Lor area of town.
 I would say it’s geared for kids age 1-8.
 My girls thoroughly enjoyed playing here for a couple hours.